advanced-security/github-sbom-toolkit/README.md

 - Reason tracing: every search match shows which query matched; every malware match shows which advisory triggered it
 - Interactive REPL for ad‑hoc PURL queries (history, graceful Ctrl+C handling)
 - Optional progress bar while fetching SBOMs
-- Option to suppress secondary rate limit warnings, and full quiet mode to suppress non-error console output while retaining progress bar, human readable results and machine-readable JSON
+- Option to suppress secondary rate limit warnings, and full quiet mode to suppress informative messages
 - Intelligent skip logic: if the repository was pushed to, but the default branch head commit date isn't newer than the prior SBOM retrieval, the existing cached SBOM is reused
 - Adaptive backoff: each secondary rate limit hit increases the SBOM fetch delay by 10% to reduce future throttling